 Our services will be either by Zoom only, or hybrid services where some worship and celebrate Eucharist in the church building, while others join through Zoom (or other live-stream means)

 For weekends when Fr.
 John Crosswaite is not our worship leader, we offer morning and evening prayer services by Zoom only.
-We are considering a few outdoor summer services.

 Our ability to have hybrid services on both Saturday and Sunday may be limited by the number of volunteers.